Baptism by the Holy Spirit

 He then asks, "Does it mean [filled] with the Spirit or by the Spirit?" and concludes, "The case can mean either or both."
 He then proceeds to answer our question: "The Spirit is the Agent who fills us with Himself."5

 The literal meaning of be filled with the Spirit is "keep on being filled with the Spirit."
-The tense in the Greek "emphasizes continuous and repeated action."6 This, in turn, means that the believer must continually and repeatedly exercise his will to do those things that the Lord requires of him both inwardly and outwardly.
+The tense in the Greek "emphasizes continuous and repeated action."6 As we saw above concerning Romans 2, this means that the believer must continually and repeatedly exercise his will to do those things that the Lord requires of him both inwardly and outwardly.
 He must respond positively as the Lord shows him attitudes, viewpoints and activities he is to drop, new areas of sanctification he is walk in, and new ministerial challenges he is to meet.
 In so responding, his capacity for filling expands as new areas of his life open up for the Lord, and the Spirit fills Him afresh to the level of his increased capacity.
 Inversely, if a believer slacks in his dedication or otherwise gives in to sin, he will become less than full of the Spirit; but if he repents, fullness will be restored.
+If he becomes totally rebellious against the things of God, it is conceivable that he will completely lose his filling, though not his salvation or Spirit baptism.
+(See the author's study, Eternal Security).
+He will be like the prodigal son of Luke 15:11-32: totally rebellious, but a son, nevertheless.

 "Quench" is used of quenching a fire in Matthew 12:20, Ephesians 6:16 and Hebrews 11:34; and inasmuch as fire is a symbol of the Spirit (Exodus 3:2 and 13:21, Matthew 3:11, Acts 2:3), and 1 Thessalonians 5:20 exhorts, do not despise prophetic utterances, one may conclude that quenching the Spirit refers to the stifling or suppression of one's own spiritual gift or the gifts of others.
 If one is to be filled with the Spirit, he must not stifle or suppress his own spiritual gift or the gifts of others: he must not quench the Spirit.

-If one walks in the Spirit (or spirit), he will neither quench nor grieve Him.
-To walk in the Spirit (or spirit) is to avoid all that Scripture exhorts us to avoid and to embrace all that it exhorts us to embrace.
-Chafer points out, "Walking in the Spirit is a command in the present tense, that is, a Christian should keep on walking by the Spirit."7 It follows plainly that if one keeps on walking in the Spirit (or spirit) he will keep on being filled.
+If one walks in the Spirit, he will neither quench nor grieve Him.
+To walk in the Spirit is to avoid all that Scripture exhorts us to avoid and to embrace all that it exhorts us to embrace.
+Chafer points out, "Walking in the Spirit is a command in the present tense, that is, a Christian should keep on walking by the Spirit."7 It follows plainly that if one keeps on walking in the Spirit he will keep on being filled.

 Being Spirit-filled is not the same as being spiritually mature.
 A newborn baby may be perfectly healthy, yet physically immature.
 Proper nutrition and exercise over a period of years will bring him into physical maturity.
 Similarly, a brand new believer might be Spirit-filled, but he is certainly not spiritually mature no matter how refined his personality or accomplished he may be in other areas of life.
 He needs to feed on the Word of God (1 Corinthians 3:2, 1 Peter 2:2, 1 Corinthians 10:3, Hebrews 5:14), apply his Bible knowledge to his daily walk (Ephesians 4:1, Colossians 1:10, 1 Thessalonians 2:12), and be led by the Spirit (Galatians 5:18) in order to mature.